9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 We achieve the most compact table (just over 17KB) by computing 10 hashes.
 If we really were hashing the data repeatedly, we could reduce the number of hashes to 7 at a cost of 5% in space.
-Since we are using Jenkins\'s hash functions which compute two hashes in a single pass, and double hashing the results to produce additional hashes, the cost to us of computing extra those hashes is tiny, so we will choose the smallest table size.
+Since we are using Jenkins's hash functions which compute two hashes in a single pass, and double hashing the results to produce additional hashes, the cost to us of computing extra those hashes is tiny, so we will choose the smallest table size.